| A

 risk can be insured by a marine policy with a risk clause. |

-WAR RISK INSURANCE |
+| WAR RISK INSURANCE | Insurance issued by marine

 underwriters against war-like operations specifically described